Mamba's Daughters: Novel

 The book is set in the early 20th century, following three different families in scenes of deception and social transformation.
 The book also explores racial boundaries during that period of the 20th century.
 It received positive reviews, with the Georgia Historical Quarterly commenting that it provided "a unique perspective not only of Charleston's racial tensions, but also of the unique subculture shared by Charleston's elite whites and poorer blacks".

 Mamba's Daughters was translated into French (1932) and Dutch (1939).
+The Literary Guild of America published a special edition of the novel in the United States in February 1929.
+The novel features illustrations by Harold Van Schmidt.

 Stage adaptation

 The novel was adapted for the stage by Heyward and his wife Dorothy Heyward, with songs by Jerome Kern; it premiered on Broadway at the Empire Theatre on January 3, 1939, starring Ethel Waters, for whom the Heywards wrote the adaptation, and directed by Guthrie McClintic.
 It initially ran for 162 performances, closing on May 20, 1939, and then returned the following year to the Broadway Theatre, running for 17 performances, from March 23, 1940, to April 6, 1940.
-Waters became the first African American, male or female, to star in a television show, The Ethel Waters Show, on NBC, which was first broadcast on June 14, 1939, and included a dramatic sequence from the play, along with two actresses from the stage production, Georgette Harvey and Fredi Washington.
+Waters became the first African-American to star in a television show, The Ethel Waters Show, on NBC, which was first broadcast on June 14, 1939, and included a dramatic sequence from the play, along with two actresses from the stage production, Georgette Harvey and Fredi Washington.

 Perry Watkins, the scenic designer, was the first African-American to design a Broadway show.
 He then, in 1942, designed scenery for the Herbert B. Ehrmann play Under this Roof.
 Broadway producer and theatre critic Rita Hassan was his assistant scenic designer for Mamba's Daughters.